Best Fiends boss Andrew Stalbow: When a hit turns into a brand

 GamesBeat: If you have good gameplay, how good does the story have to be?

-Stalbow: When we started the company, the first thing we did was—we knew we felt like the next generation of entertainment brands would get built on mobile.
+Stalbow: When we started the company, the first thing we did was — we knew we felt like the next generation of entertainment brands would get built on mobile.
 We felt it was a great way to connect directly to the audience, as opposed to being distributed through someone else’s platform.
 We felt that we could treat the content like a live service.
 People are expecting their brands to be more like a service than a stand-alone product.
-We felt like the two-way connection was powerful, because we’re able to build a network.
+We felt like the two-way connection was powerful because we’re able to build a network.

 But we didn’t start with a game.
 We started with a story.
-For Petri and I, when we looked at the worlds and the entertainment brands we loved—my son’s middle name is Indiana.
+For Petri and I, when we looked at the worlds and the entertainment brands we loved — my son’s middle name is Indiana.
 I loved Indiana Jones.
-Petri loves Tolkien.
-When we looked at the IP we loved, it was clear that great worlds are built because someone has a story that is authentic to them and they really want to tell it.
+Petri loves [J.R.R.]
+Tolkien.
+When we looked at the IP we loved, it was clear that great worlds are built because someone has a story that is authentic to them, and they really want to tell it.

 For Petri, he always used to tell this story to his kids.
-He didn’t like reading books to his kids, because he liked the interactive nature of telling stories and responding to questions from his two girls.
+He didn’t like reading books to his kids because he liked the interactive nature of telling stories and responding to questions from his two girls.
 He used to tell this story about these little slugs that had invaded his garden.
 There are these invasive Spanish slugs in Finland.
-He’d clear his garden of these slugs, and then he’d tell a story about these little creatures in the garden that would have to fight back against them.
+He’d clear his garden of these slugs, and then, he’d tell a story about these little creatures in the garden that would have to fight back against them.
 When we started, that was a story he wanted to tell that felt very personal to him.
 We started there with it all.

-Once we had that story in mind, the gameplay design just appealed to us, because we felt it was a great way to introduce characters.
+Once we had that story in mind, the gameplay design just appealed to us because we felt it was a great way to introduce characters.
 Characters really differentiate your IP.
 What’s becoming clearer is, there’s value to original IP in the market, and we’re trying to stay true to ourselves and focus on building that.

 GamesBeat: In more and more places I look, it seems that storytelling is coming up as the common thread of how to do live operations, how to keep people engaged, how to drive them to become better customers.